lucastrschneider/simon-setup/README.md

 ### STM32CubeMX

 Download latest version from the [STM32CubeMX website](https://www.st.com/b/en/development-tools/stm32cubemx.html) and extract the zip folder.
-Give the setup file the necessary permissions and run it as sudo.
+Give the setup file the necessary permissions and run it as sudo

 ```bash
 chmod 777 SetupSTM32CubeMX-6.4.0